 If you are building a new home or considering an extensive remodel, hire an architect to help.
 Architects have the training, knowledge, and experience to plan the project, maximize the space, select finishes and materials in your budget, and even manage the project.
 Architects have a wide range of roles, from planning, designing, and drawing to overseeing the project start to finish.

-They have varying fee structures, some of which may combine throughout the project as it moves through different phases.
-For this reason, there is a wide range of costs associated with hiring an architect.
-The national average to hire an architect ranges from $25,000 to $70,000, with most people paying around $40,000 for the plans, designing, and overseeing the building process for a new 2,500sq.ft. home.
-On the low-end, homeowners pay $2,500 for an initial meeting and custom design plans only with no continuing oversight of the work.
-Costs can be as high as $150,000 for full design and overseeing of a custom 6,000 sq.ft. home build.
+They have varying fee structures, some of which may combine through the project as it moves through different phases.
+For this reason, there is a range of costs associated with hiring an architect.
+The national average to hire an architect for a new home building project of 2,500 sq.ft. ranges from $26,000 to $71,000, with most people paying $48,500 for the plans, designing, and overseeing the building process for a new 2,500 sq.ft. home.
+This project’s low cost is $2,500 for an initial meeting and custom design plans for a 2,500 sq.ft. home build with no continuing oversight of the work.
+The high cost is $150,000 for full design, plans, and overseeing of a custom 3,000 sq.ft. high-end home build by a senior architect.

 |Hiring an Architect Costs|